wangguoke/blog/The_benchmarking_with_jit_on_or_off_PG_11.md

 Recently, I am learning JIT in PostgreSQL 11.
 I found that the JIT is not enabled by default in PG 11.
 I guess there are some issues.So I completed the benchmark test in 6 cases.
-1. Close the JIT and Parallel in postgresql.conf in PostgreSQL 11;
+* Close the JIT and Parallel in postgresql.conf in PostgreSQL 11;
-2. Open the JIT and CLose Parallel in postgresql.conf in PostgreSQL 11;
+* Open the JIT and CLose Parallel in postgresql.conf in PostgreSQL 11;
-3. Close the JIT and Open Parallel in postgresql.conf in PostgreSQL 11;
+* Close the JIT and Open Parallel in postgresql.conf in PostgreSQL 11;
-4. Open the JIT and Parallel in postgresql.conf in PostgreSQL 11;
+* Open the JIT and Parallel in postgresql.conf in PostgreSQL 11;
-5. Close Parallel in postgresql.conf in PostgreSQL 10;
+* Close Parallel in postgresql.conf in PostgreSQL 10;
-6. Close Parallel in postgresql.conf in PostgreSQL 10.
+* Open Parallel in postgresql.conf in PostgreSQL 10.
 ### The following is my operation process:
 #### Hardware Configuration：
-CPU : i5 8400
+* CPU : i5 8400
-Memory : 16G DDR4
+* Memory : 16G DDR4
-Disk : Inter SSD 1T
+* Disk : Inter SSD 1T
-OS : CentOS Linux release 7.6.1810 (Core)
+* OS : CentOS Linux release 7.6.1810 (Core)
-#### installation PostgreSQL 11：
+#### Installation PostgreSQL 11 and 10：

 To use the PostgreSQL Yum Repository, follow these steps:

-1. Install the PostgreSQL by source code:
+1. Install the PostgreSQL 11 by source code:
 ```
 git clone -b REL_11_STABLE git://git.postgresql.org/git/postgresql.git
 ```